Best medical practice funding

 What mattersGoing to one funderThe Broker Shop

-High-cost equipmentPriced as riskSpecialty lenders, competitive rates
+High-cost equipmentPriced as riskSpecialty funders, competitive rates

-Who negotiatesNo oneWe do, across 50+ lenders
+Who negotiatesNo oneWe do, across the right funders

-Cost to youVaries$0 — the lender pays our fee
+Cost to youVaries$0 — the funder pays our fee

-Predictable insurance reimbursement and equipment that holds value make a practice a great borrower — to healthcare-aware lenders.
+Predictable insurance reimbursement and equipment that holds value make a practice a great borrower — to healthcare-aware funders.
 Generic ones miss it and overcharge.
 The right match gets you low-rate equipment financing and working capital that bridges reimbursement cleanly.

-Find a Lender for My Practice →
+Find a Funder for My Practice →

 What actually determines your cost